Daniel Penny acquitted of criminally negligent homicide after more serious manslaughter charge was dismissed

 Separately, Neely’s father filed a lawsuit in New York Supreme Court on Wednesday accusing Penny of assault, battery and causing Neely’s death.
 Andre Zachery, who is listed as the administrator of Neely’s estate, accused Penny of having caused the death “by the reason of the negligence, carelessness and recklessness.”
 The suit does not specify the amount of money the family is seeking.

-Penny’s defense attorney Thomas Kenniff did not respond to a request for comment on the suit.
+Kenniff, Penny’s defense attorney, did not respond to a request for comment on the suit.

 The-CNN-Wire